brsaca/coinmarketcap-clone-blockchain/README.md

 - Have an account on [moralis](https://moralis.io/) to use the server
 - Have an account on [netlify](https://www.netlify.com/) to upload the project
+- Have an account on [coinmarketcap](https://pro.coinmarketcap.com/account/) to get an API Key for coinmarket
+- Test the smart contract on [polygon mumbai](https://mumbai.polygonscan.com)
+- Have an account on [alchemy](https://dashboard.alchemy.com/)

 ## ✨ TODO